-In this financial report, we, us, our, Telstra and the Telstra Group - all mean Telstra Corporation Limited, an Australian corporation and its controlled entities as a whole.
+In this financial report, we, us, our, Telstra, the Telstra Group and the Group all mean Telstra Corporation Limited, an Australian corporation and its controlled entities as a whole.
 Telstra Entity is the legal entity, Telstra Corporation Limited.
-Telstra Entity is a company limited by shares incorporated in Australia whose shares are publicly traded on the Australian Stock Exchange.
+Telstra Entity, the Company, is a company limited by shares incorporated in Australia whose shares are publicly traded on the Australian Securities Exchange.

-Our financial or fiscal year ends on 30 June.
+Our financial year ends on 30 June.
 Unless we state differently the following applies:

-- year, fiscal year or financial year means the year ended 30 June; - · reporting date means the date 30 June; and - · 2012 means fiscal 2012 and similarly for other fiscal years.
+- year or financial year means the year ended 30 June - reporting date means the date 30 June - 2014 means financial year 2014 and similarly for other financial years.

-The financial report of the Telstra Group for the year ended 30 June 2012 was authorised for issue in accordance with a resolution of the Telstra Board of Directors on 9 August 2012.
+The financial report of the Telstra Group for the year ended 30 June 2014 was authorised for issue in accordance with a resolution of the Telstra Board of Directors on 14 August 2014.
+The Directors have the power to amend and reissue the financial report.